Make home ownership a reality using gift money for a down payment correctly, effectively

 Advantages of using gift money for your down payment

 One of the biggest advantages of receiving down payment gift money is that you’ll be able to put down a larger amount than you would have without it.
 This could mean buying a more expensive home or reducing the total amount you’re financing.
+It could lower your monthly payments or even eliminate the need for private mortgage insurance (PMI).

-Another great advantage of using gift money to help with your home purchase is that it can help you come up with a down payment more quickly which can put you one step closer to buying a home.
+Another great advantage of using gift money to help with your home purchase is that it can help you come up with a down payment more quickly, which can put you one step closer to buying a home.